golubitsky/music/README.md

 - [x] Move shuffle logic out of UI
 - [x] Unskip interval tests.
 - [ ] Flashcards
-  - [ ] Extract DeckSelection React Component.
-Does this require state management?
+  - [x] DeckSelection React Component.
+Does this require state management? (no)
   - [ ] Export constants, not functions.
   - [x] Move deck definitions out of UI.
   - [ ] Do not export DECKS.